hvlck/txt/README.md

 `text utilities (golang)`

-`txt` is mainly a lot of text normalization and indexing utilities.
+`txt` is mainly a lot of text normalization utilities, primarily for full-text search.
 This library is primarily intended for my own use, but pull requests are always welcome.
 The primary focus is on performance, for use in a full-text search engine I'm building.

 ## Utilities